Article Image

 “I’m sorry I’m that mom in your office who needs to know everything,”

 Her apology was unnecessary and likely rooted in the anxieties developed during her son’s hospitalization.
 Whether a deluge of information was thrown at her or other health care practitioners had failed to fully explain the pathophysiology of her son’s illness, the mother demonstrated such an obvious desire to learn more about otitis media and mastoiditis that I felt the need to explain more.
-Taking the time to discuss pathologies she feared helped transform it from a bogeyman into an worrisome disease she understood.
+Taking the time to discuss a pathology she feared helped transform it from a bogeyman into an worrisome disease she understood.

 Reassuring parents about their well-appearing child without taking the time to teach can accidentally dismiss or shame the patient for unnecessarily seeking care for the child they were worried about.
 Reassurance should not only address the immediate concern but also also equip parents with knowledge to recognize and care for illness.
 Taking the time to teach not only helps parents now, but also builds their toolbox to care for similar illnesses in the future.